PROGRAM OFFERING

 5. Admission criteria of the program:

-• Admission via the National High School Achievement Exam
+• Method 1: Admission based on the results of the National High School Graduation Examination.

 TEACHING AND LEARNING APPROACH